Punch Clock Villain: Film

 "Who do you think the establishment is?
 It's just guys like me.
 Their desks are bigger, but their jobs aren't.
 They don't conspire, they buy boats."

-The teen protagonist of The Manhattan Project is hunted by gun-toting government agents that repeatedly threaten to kill him if he does not turn over his homemade nuclear weapon.
+- The teen protagonist of The Manhattan Project is hunted by gun-toting government agents that repeatedly threaten to kill him if he does not turn over his homemade nuclear weapon.
 One of these agents assures him it was nothing personal later in the film just before they may all die in an unintended detonation.
-(And in all fairness, they were government agents acting legally to protect the public from an unauthorized Plutonium-Bomb!)
+They were government agents acting legally to protect the public from an unauthorized Plutonium-Bomb.

 "And then I realized they were stronger than we.
 Because they could stand that these were not monsters.
 These were men... trained cadres.
 These men who fought with their hearts, who had families, who had children, who were filled with love... but they had the strength... the strength... to do that.
 If I had ten divisions of those men our troubles here would be over very quickly.
 You have to have men who are moral... and at the same time who are able to utilize their primordial instincts to kill without feeling..."

-Inglourious Basterds uses this trope in full.
+- Inglourious Basterds uses this trope in full.
 While the Basterds view the German army as a bunch of Jew-killing monsters, the vast majority of Germans outside of Hitler, Goebbels and Himmler are portrayed as decent, loyal soldiers.
-One German officer refuses to give information that would get his men killed, and gets beaten to death for it.
-In one of the most heartbreaking scenes, several Basterds infiltrate a bar where a group of soldiers are celebrating one's new baby boy.
-When their cover is blown, the shooting starts.
-Everyone but Bridget and the new father are killed in the ensuing gunfight.
-When the soldier begins to surrender to the Basterds upstairs, Bridget shoots him in the back to try and keep her cover.
+One German officer refuses to give information that would get his men killed.
+In one scene, several Basterds infiltrate a bar where a group of soldiers are celebrating one's new baby boy.

-The Mexican has a cute one: James Gandolfini playing Winston Baldry abducts Julia Roberts because "it's my job", then the two of them start a girly friend relationship (turns out this punch clock villain is also a Badass Gay) and just to prove this trope right he executes a Heel-Face Turn.
+- The Mexican has a cute one: James Gandolfini playing Winston Baldry abducts Julia Roberts because "it's my job", then the two of them start a girly friend relationship (turns out this punch clock villain is also a Badass Gay).

 Henchman: Honestly, I hate working here.
 They are so weird.

-Similarly, one of the bad guy's guards in Machete decides that the best course of action when confronted with the titular character holding a bladed wheedwhacker is to promptly turn the gun over, raise his hands, and walk off.
+- One of the bad guy's guards in Machete decides that the best course of action when confronted with the title character holding a bladed wheedwhacker is to promptly turn the gun over, raise his hands, and walk off.

-Star Wars has the Clone Troopers, who, on the orders of Chancellor Palpatine, turn against their Jedi commanders and slaughter them.
-However, they're not really evil per se, they're brainwashed war slaves only doing what they were literally programmed to do: follow orders without question.
+- Star Wars has the Clone Troopers, who turn against their Jedi commanders and slaughter them.
+However, they're not really evil, they're brainwashed war slaves only doing what they were literally programmed to do: follow orders without question.
 You can even hear how sad one of the clone pilots sounds when he's ordered to turn his fighter's guns on his Jedi squadron leader.
-In fact, that's why it worked.
-Since they weren't acting out of hate or planning it long term, the Jedi couldn't sense it.
 Canon has it that at least one team resisted the orders and warned their target, and it's implied that a few others did similarly.